 - What do you think will happen next to the main characters?

 - Were you surprised by the way Lindsay’s and Warren’s relationship turned out?

 - Whose version of the Lowrie story do you believe?
 Did your ideas about what really happened change as you read?

 - What did you think of the character of Jess?

 - Lindsay suffers from low self-esteem and depression.
 Are you surprised that someone in her line of work would suffer from mental illness?
-How does her mental illness affect her relationships?
+How does her mental health affect her relationships?

 - Lindsay’s relationship with her father seems to be gradually improving throughout the series.
 Do you think it’s possible to change the way you relate to your parents once you’re in your thirties or forties?
 Or are some patterns too deeply entrenched?